Course Coordinator:Lynne Stuart (lstuart@usc.edu.au) School:School of Nursing, Midwifery and Paramedicine

 Online | |||

-Online – Online asynchronous learning and teaching recording.
-Information session/drop-in via Zoom. | 4hrs | Week 1 | 13 times |
+Online – Online asynchronous learning and teaching materials that are offered in 4 modules.
+Student support via 1 hour Zoom sessions that are offered 3 times per week | 4hrs | Week 1 | 13 times |

-The impact of colonisation on Aboriginal and Torres Strait Islander People’s health, origins of cultural safety and the code of ethics and the code of conduct.
+The impact of colonisation on Aboriginal and Torres Strait Islander People’s health, origins of Cultural Safety and the code of ethics and the code of conduct.

 300 Level (Graduate)